HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 -   The CSV export function uses the browser's blob storage.
 If a large CSV export is attempted, users might encounter out-of-memory errors with the browser.
 This prevents the successful download of any large file.
 -   Selecting a subset of items in the report for export is not allowed.

-## Supported languages

--   The Content Reporting UI is in English and it is not yet translated to other languages.

 ## User interface

 Note that the following pages do not support server-side pages, which might cause an unstable UI when processing large amounts of data.